alpha-davidson/ATTPCLatent/data_processing/C16/README.md

 - `example_run_0017_fit_2H.parquet`

 ### Description
-- Run the `C16_data_pipeline.sh` on terminal to run the `C16_data_pipeline_class.py` script, which convert the h5 file to a numpy file that the `C16_pipeline.ipynb` data processing pipeline can take in.
+- Run the `C16_data_pipeline.sh` on terminal to run the `C16_data_pipeline_class.py` script.

- - More information about this pipeline is given within the python file and the notebook.
-You will create `voxel_data` and `data_splits` folders, which will contain training, test, and validation datasets for later use.
-Running the notebook will also generate histograms of the training, test, and validation datasets post-voxelization and shuffling.
+ - More information about this pipeline is given within the python file.
+You need to create `voxel_data` to insert the input file there.
+The `data_splits` folder will be generated containing training, test, and validation datasets for later use.